DBJDBJ/valstat_csharp/readme.md

 ### 6. C# valstat synopsis

-To implement the valstat structure in C#, we will use the [C# "tuples"](https://github.com/dotnet/roslyn/blob/main/docs/features/tuples.md).
+To implement the valstat structure in C#, we will use the [C#9 "tuples"](https://github.com/dotnet/roslyn/blob/main/docs/features/tuples.md).

  C# tuples seem like the most lightweight C# feature available to successfully implement the valstat protocol.